kpichardie/front-keeper/README.md

        # checks for static file, if not found proxy to app
        try_files $uri @proxy_to_app;
      }

+     location /static {
+       # checks for static file, if not found proxy to app
+       autoindex on;
+       root /var/www/front-keeper/frontkeeper/frontkeeper;
+     }

      location @proxy_to_app {
        proxy_redirect off;
        proxy_pass http://127.0.0.1:8080;